polygl0ts/writeups/bjorn20/bjornos/README.md

 }
 ```

+`cmdline` still contains the command line of the kernel which contains the flag,
-It is no longer possible to get the flag directly from the kernel so we will
+just like in the previous challenge.
+However it is no longer possible to ask the
+kernel to print its content, only its address.
+We will have to find another way
-have to find another way.
-We do not need to get full code execution in the
+to read out the flag.
+We do not need to get full code execution in the kernel,
-kernel, we simply need to be able to read its memory.
-We can still use the
+we simply need to be able to read its memory.
+We can still use the exploit from
-exploit from part 2 to see where the flag is stored in memory:
+part 2 to see where the flag is stored in memory:

 ```
 [+] Opening connection to pwn.flagbot.ch on port 8072: Done
 [*] Switching to interactive mode